erikvanmechelen/wind/manuscript/acknowledgments.md

 As can be discerned, he was also not incapable of soloing with Austria.

-It is also fun to see the beginning of Austrian-Italian theory in early articles like ['On Strengthening the Hand of Austria-Hungary'](http://www.dipwiki.com/index.php?title=On_Strengthening_the_hand_of_Austria-Hungary), describing possible AI combinations that have begun standard theory today.
+For, was also notable to access the beginning of Austrian-Italian theory in early articles like ['On Strengthening the Hand of Austria-Hungary'](http://www.dipwiki.com/index.php?title=On_Strengthening_the_hand_of_Austria-Hungary), describing possible AI combinations that have become standard theory today.

-If only reading one of Calhamer's articles, I recommend highly ['The Invention of Diplomacy'](http://www.dipwiki.com/index.php?title=The_Invention_of_Diplomacy), where Calhamer's instincts as a game designer are on full display.
+If only reading one of Calhamer's articles, I recommend ['The Invention of Diplomacy'](http://www.dipwiki.com/index.php?title=The_Invention_of_Diplomacy), where Calhamer's instincts as a game designer are on full display.

 And of course this gem, written in 1961 in ['The Tactics of Diplomacy'](http://www.dipwiki.com/index.php?title=The_Tactics_of_Diplomac) still holds true today: